lesterchan/wp-email/README.md

 If you add a custom field with the key "wp-email-remark" it will be placed in the remarks field in the E-Mail form.

 ## Changelog

+### 2.63
+* NEW: Allow Multisite Network Activate
+* NEW: Uses WordPress uninstall.php file to uninstall the plugin
+* NEW: Added noindex, nofollow to meta tag to email-standalone.php

 ### 2.62
 * NEW: WordPress 3.9 Dashicons